joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 ##### Azure Automation - Schedules

-Along with containing the variables and configurations used by the Runbooks, it also contains the schedules for the ingest of data into the storage account and SQL databases, most of these are Daily, but schedules such as ingesting from the Azure Advisor are weekly, by default these times are in UTC, you can update these to match how often you want to run.
+Along with containing the variables and configurations used by the Runbooks, it also contains the schedules for the ingest of data into the storage account and SQL databases, most of these are Daily, but schedules such as ingesting from the Azure Advisor are weekly, by default these times are in UTC, you can update these to match how often you want to run, and if needed a more necessary timezone, its worth noting that some data may rely on other data.

 ![](/uploads/aoe-schedules.png)